yilundu/yilundu.github.io/_posts/2016-12-24-Deep Q Learning on Space Invaders.md

 ## Dueling $$Q$$ Network
 ---

 One problem with our above implementation of a Deep $$Q$$ Network is that we are currently directly estimating the value of being at a state and executing a specific action.
 However, much of the time, the value of doing any action doesn't really influence the value of being at a specific state.
-In a dueling $$Q$$ network architecture, we seek to seperate
+In a dueling $$Q$$ network architecture, we seek to separate

 $$
 \begin{align}